Tavarna Papalii

 Tavarna Papalii (born 7 July 2005) is an Australian professional rugby league footballer who currently plays for the Sydney Roosters in the NRL Women's Premiership.

 Background

-Papalii was born in Wollongong, New South Wales and is of Samoan descent.
+Papalii was born in Wollongong, New South Wales and is of Samoan and Irish descent.
 She was raised on the Gold Coast, Queensland, where she attended Keebra Park State High School and played junior rugby league for the Nerang Roosters.

 Playing career

 Early years

 In 2022, Papalii played for the Burleigh Bears in the QRL Under 19s competition.
 Later that year she represented and captained the inaugural Australian Schoolgirls team on their tour of Fiji.

 In 2023, she joined the Sydney Roosters, playing for their under-19 Tarsha Gale Cup side and winning Player of the Match in their Grand Final win over the Canterbury Bulldogs.

 In July 2023, she was named in the Queensland Under-19 and Australian Schoolgirls sides but tore her ACL at the National Championships, ruling her out for the season.